All Conditions & Treatments

 Since osteoporosis is a silent disease and is not associated with pain until you fracture a bone, it is important to have screening tests performed to look at the quality or mineralization of the bone.

 • Dual-energy X-ray absorptiometry (DEXA or DXA) is a low-dose ionizing radiation X-ray used to measure bone mineral content.
-Insurance will not pay for a yearly exam.
-Postmenopausal women are encouraged to have a bone density exam every two years after age 65 or older, as are men age 70 or older.
+Insurance typically covers an exam every two years.
+Postmenopausal women are encouraged to have a bone density exam every two years after age 65 as are men age 70 or older.
 People with risk factors or who have experienced fractures from low-energy activity or falls should begin having DEXA scans at an earlier age.

 • Trabecular bone score (TBS), obtained through DEXA imaging, is a diagnostic tool that measures bone architecture and fracture risk.